4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 	    - Jobs are collected, processed together, and results are obtained at the end.
 	    - Common in early mainframe systems.
 	    - Limited interactivity.
+	    - Used a Monitor which managed
+		    - Interrupt Processor
+		    - Device Driver
+		    - Job Sequencing
+		    - Control language Interpretation
+		    -

 - **Multi-programmed Systems**
 	- **Definition:**